Meditation on my 2 years at Caseware

 People Reasons

-My favorite reason of all is People.
+My favourite reason of all is People.
 I can talk about Culture all day.
-So Why?
+So Why am I still here?

-- First, this was important for me.
+First, this was important for me.
 I was looking for the right bunch of people.
-I wanted to place myself in an environment with a high density of Extremely Intelligent Problem-Solvers.
-Those who leave their ego at the door and come together to solve complex problems.
+I wanted to place myself in an environment with a high density of Extremely Intelligent, Mission-Driven, Highly Self-Aware Problem-Solvers.
+Those who left their ego at the door and came together to solve complex problems.
 I found them at Caseware.

 What’s next

-Well, hope I didn’t bore you with my stories.
-As I said, my job is to provide you with maximum information so that you could make an informed decision.
+I hope this helps.
+It was a long read but as I said, my job is to provide you with maximum information so that you can make an informed decision.

 Whether Caseware is for you or not is your choice.
-My job is to show you a variation of reality that can be materialized should you choose to step into that door 🚪
+My job is to show you a variation of reality that is there for you to build should you choose to join us.

 If you are interested in exploring an opportunity with Caseware, our opportunities are posted HERE.